Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 **Notes:**

-* HUD parameter snapshot plumbing now surfaces the full config to the app so future controls can adjust values without poking the simulation internals.
+* HUD parameter snapshot plumbing now surfaces the full config to the app so future controls can adjust values without poking the simulation internals, and the HUD now offers +/- controls for the primary ecology tunables (lava, fire, rain, vegetation) so they can be adjusted live.

 ---